erictleung/awesome-nosql-guides/README.md

 - [Graph Databases for Beginners: The Basics of Data Modeling](https://neo4j.com/blog/data-modeling-basics/) - Discusses the basics of modeling your data and which approach you should take.
 - [Graph Data Modeling Guidelines](https://neo4j.com/developer/guide-data-modeling/) - Directly related to Neo4j, but possibly applicable to any graph database.
 - [Graph Data Modeling Visualize Structure and Meaning](http://www.graphdatamodeling.com/) - Brief introduction to graph data modeling and is an introduction to the book, ["Graph Data Modeling for NoSQL and SQL"](https://technicspub.com/graph-data-modeling/) by Thomas Frisendal.

+# Criticisms and Debates

+- [Addressing the NoSQL Criticism](http://bradley-holt.com/2011/07/addressing-the-nosql-criticism/) (2011) - Argues against nine criticisms to NoSQL databases as they apply to CouchDB, but may apply to others as well.
+- [Thank You for Your Help NoSQL, but We Got It from Here](http://blog.memsql.com/nosql/) (2018) - Argument that NoSQL databases have pushed the evolution of databases given the problem of scaling, but now NewSQL has addressed those concerns (from the perspective of MemSQL).

 ## License